Industry News

 Offline and hybrid marketing campaigns

-Sales and promotional campaign
+Sales and promotional campaigns

 Sales campaigns and promotional campaigns include actions aimed at boosting sales in the short term.